What's It Like Having Crohn's Disease?

-It f*cking sucks, that's what its like.
+It f*cking sucks, that's what it's like.
 But similar to many others who suffer with a chronic illness, the pain and challenges are something you learn to navigate through - so you can fit in with normal people and society.

 Learn About Having Crohn's Disease: